Short Answer

 Contract Snapshot

-This market resolves to "Yes" if exactly one reconciliation bill becomes law between November 25, 2025, and December 31, 2026; otherwise, it resolves to "No." The market opens on November 26, 2025, and closes on January 2, 2027, with outcomes verified by the Library of Congress.
-Trading is prohibited for individuals with material non-public information or those employed by Source Agencies.
+The market resolves to "Yes" if exactly one reconciliation bill becomes law between November 25, 2025, and December 31, 2026; otherwise, it resolves to "No" as the event is mutually exclusive.
+The outcome is verified by the Library of Congress.
+Trading is prohibited for individuals employed by Source Agencies or those possessing material, non-public information.
+The market opens November 26, 2025, and closes January 2, 2027, with payouts projected shortly thereafter.

 Available Contracts